Design & branding for startups

 87% of startups fail within the first year of business.

-Getting design on board early increases your chances of beating the odds.
+Design and branding are rarely priorities for startups, but getting good design on board early increases your chances of getting a foothold.
 People are more likely to take you seriously if you’re able to present yourself as a serious brand.
 Marketing Week highlight 5 ways startups can use design to boost brand equity.

 Startups, by definition, don’t have years of brand recognition and product development history behind them.
 Their identity has to work extra hard to bridge the gap – as well as compete with the ever-growing number of start-up competitors.